metabase/metabase/docs/users-guide/04-asking-questions.md

 ##### 3. Common metrics

 If your admins have created any named metrics that are specific to your company or organization, they will be in this dropdown under the **Common Metrics** section.
 These might be things like your company’s official way of calculating revenue.

-##### 4. Custom expressions

-Custom expressions allow you to do simple arithmetic within or between aggregation functions.
-For example, you could do `Average(FieldX) + Sum(FieldY)` or `Max(FieldX - FieldY)`, where `FieldX` and `FieldY` are fields in the currently selected table.
-You can either use your cursor to select suggested functions and fields, or simply start typing and use the autocomplete.
-If you are a Metabase administrator, you can now also use custom aggregation expressions when creating defined common metrics in the Admin Panel.

-Currently, you can use any of the basic aggregation functions listed in #2 above in your custom expression, and these basic mathematical operators: `+`, `-`, `*` (multiply), `/` (divide).
-You can also use parentheses to clarify the order of operations.

 #### Breaking out metrics: adding a grouping